-Residents across the country have their binoculars at the ready and are preparing to participate in the annual wildlife survey, which will be taking place from Saturday 27th until Monday 29th January.
+Residents have their binoculars at the ready and bird feeders filled as they prepare for the world’s largest wildlife survey from Saturday 28 until Monday 30 January.

-Priors House home manager, Francine Summers, explained why the home is one of the many Care UK care homes taking part in this year’s RSPB Big Garden Birdwatch: “Spending time outdoors is extremely important for both physical and mental wellbeing, and has many benefits for older people, particularly those who are living with dementia.
+Home manager Shona Bradbury explained why Appleby House is one of many Care UK care homes taking part in this year’s RSPB Big Garden Birdwatch: “Spending time outdoors is important for physical and mental wellbeing, and has many benefits for older people, particularly for those who are living with dementia.

-The RSPB Big Garden Birdwatch has taken place annually over the last 38 years, with the information collected each year helping the RSPB form a picture of bird populations across the country and highlighting any trends or changes.
-For more information, please go to www.rspb.org.uk.
+The RSPB Big Garden Birdwatch has taken place annually over the last 37 years, with the information collected each year helping the RSPB form a picture of bird populations across the country and highlighting any trends or changes.
+For more information, visit rspb.org.uk